lebestnoob/Windify/README.md

 ### Can I use your code?

 #### Yes, you can.
 You can fork this website and remake it.
-Beware that the code I use is outdated and messy.
-They are no longer supported by W3 standards.
+The html I used is using outdated methods and is messy.
+Most of the site is no longer supported by W3 standards.
 <br>
 <br>

 ### Where is the repository?

-#### The repository is on github.
+#### The repository is on GitHub.
 You can acceess it by going to this link: [https://github.com/lebestnoob/Windify](https://github.com/lebestnoob/Windify)
 <br>
 <br>

 ### How long did it take you to make this?

-#### It took me about one week to finish the main part of the website
+#### It took me about one week to finish the main part of the website.
 <br>
 <br>